Product Index

 Planning and recording

 A thorough survey of the infested site before treatment begins is an essential key to success when using any rodenticide.
-When brodifacoum or Flocoumafen are to be used, particular note should be taken of where rodents are living and feeding.
+When brodifacoum or Flocoumafen are to be used, particular note should be taken of where rodents are living and feeding due to the higher levels of toxicity of these active ingredients.

 Draw up a simple plan of location list identifying areas of particular concern pertinent to the site and retain this on file.